ssi-dk/diseasystore/cran-comments.md

 * This is a new release.

-This is re-upload following failed pre-checks.
+This is re-upload following comments from the CRAN team.
-* The pre-checks flagged some possible spelling mistakes in the Description.
-  One of these words was missing from the WORDLIST but all are spelt as intended.
+* back ticks in the Description have been replaced with undirected single-quotes

 * The pre-checks flagged some malformed formatting in the file `FeatureHandler.Rd`.
   These are now changed so no errors should be produced